Upcomingwalker/YOU/README.md

 ## 🎖️ DynamiX 2025

-This project is officially submitted as a creative tech entry to **DynamiX 2025**, celebrating innovation and digital excellence in students.
+This project is officially submitted as a creative tech entry to **DynamiX 2025**.
 For more, visit [https://dynamix.co.in](https://dynamix.co.in).